 Price: Beers start from 2$.
 Yup, that’s Prague on a budget!

-Beers are extremely cheap and they even have the famous dark Kozel that we mentioned you must try.
+Another beauty of U Branicka is they have famous dark Kozel on draft that we mentioned.
 So, make sure to stop by and have a beer or two with some true Czech locals.
-Who knows, you might make a new friend 😉

 12. Hang out at Lucerna Rooftop